 Always pack for the worst.
 While no one wants to think of their trip going horribly wrong, being prepared for it can help you take care of any issues quickly without too much of an impact on your time.

 Pack a first aid kit, take out travel insurance, take copies of important documents and split your luggage so if something does get lost, you still have supplies in your remaining luggage.
+Cover Trip can help and guide you on how to compare travel insurance.

 Trust Your Instincts